prabun756/Quiz-Master/README.md

 1. Enter a topic (e.g., "Python programming", "World History").
 2. Click **Start Quiz** to generate questions.
 3. Select your answer for each question and submit.
-4. View your score, reward, and review explanations at the end.
+4. View your score, time taken, reward, and review explanations at the end.
 5. Click **Restart Quiz** to try again or with a new topic.

+## Output Example
+- Your score and the **time taken** to complete the quiz are shown on the results page.
+- You will also see a detailed review of your answers and explanations for each question.

+## Screenshots
+*Screenshots will be added here soon.*

 ## Customization
 - Change the number of questions by editing the `NUM_QUESTIONS` variable in `app.py`.